CodeTriangle/codetriangle.me/content/_index.md

 ---

 Hey there!
-I'm Richard, or CodeTriangle, or Trungle, or Trongle, depending on where you know me from.
+I'm Richard, or CodeTriangle, or Trungle, or Trongle, or RMS, depending on where you know me from.
 Welcome to my blog,
 my largely unfocused collection